 "unwilling" instructs the Home PoC Server to not route the request to the UE PoC Box or NW PoC Box of the Served PoC User.
 This is the default value in absence of the element.

-"unconditional" instructs the Home PoC Server to route the request to the UE PoC Box or NW PoC Box of the Served PoC User based on the PoC Box access rules for the default PoC Box, i.e. the <pocbox-type> element, as specified in [OMA-PoC-Document-Mgmt] unconditionally.
+"unconditional" instructs the Home PoC Server to route the request to the UE PoC Box or NW PoC Box of the Served PoC User based on the PoC Box access rules for the default PoC Box, i.e. the <pocbox-type> element, as specified in [OMA-PCPS-Document-Mgmt] unconditionally.

-"conditional" instructs the Home PoC Server to route the request to the UE PoC Box or NW PoC Box of the Served PoC User based on the PoC Box access rules for the default PoC Box , i.e. the <pocbox-type> element, as specified in [OMA-PoC-Document-Mgmt] only conditionally.
+"conditional" instructs the Home PoC Server to route the request to the UE PoC Box or NW PoC Box of the Served PoC User based on the PoC Box access rules for the default PoC Box , i.e. the <pocbox-type> element, as specified in [OMA-PCPS-Document-Mgmt] only conditionally.

 The <privacy> element is used to indicate whether the PoC Client wants to be anonymous or not.
 The values are of enumerated string type.
 The possible values are: